Every modern business is a data-driven business.

 Modern data infrastructure and the data pipeline

 Much of the change that’s occurred in the history of data infrastructure has happened rapidly in the past two decades.
-Previously, data was stored in highly structured databases on physical servers.
+It wasn’t long ago that all data was stored in highly structured databases on physical servers.
 Unlike today’s cloud, these were limited in computing power and storage.
-This meant you couldn’t do nearly as much with your data, but the systems were simpler and easier to manage.
+While you couldn’t do nearly as much with your data, the systems were easier to manage.

 What data pipelines do